discrete-notes/discrete-notes.github.io/_posts/2022-04-15-spring-cleaning-2.md

 [Phitigra](https://github.com/jfraymond/phitigra/blob/master/README.md), a
 graph editor created by [Jean-Florent Raymond](https://perso.limos.fr/~jfraymon/).

-* At some point I have been looking for a linux-compatible presentation viewer that would show some additional information on the presenter laptop (next slide, remaining time, etc.).
+* At some point, I have been looking for a linux-compatible presentation viewer that would show some additional information on the presenter laptop (next slide, remaining time, etc.).
 It seems that [pdfpc](https://pdfpc.github.io/) is an option, but I haven't tried it yet.